jltwheeler/tflpy/README.md

 ## About The Project

-A Pythonic library for assisting people working with the Transport for London (TfL) REST API.
+A Pythonic library to help people work with the Transport for London (TfL) REST API.
 It provides a lightweight API wrapper class and an interactive visualization component using the Bokeh library.
 The intent of this library is to make interacting with the API much easier for new Python users, extend the current capabilities of the API and provide sufficient error handling.